 for it becomes your destiny.ambiguous original author

-So rather than trying to practice Self Care, why not try something deeper, more satisfying, and something that can actually make a real difference on the your daily life?
-Self Investment will do this for you.
+So rather than trying to practice the type of self-care that doesn’t work (surface self-care), why not try something deeper, more satisfying, and something that can actually make a real difference on the your daily life?
+Investing in yourself will do this for you.
+Truly taking care of yourself and your needs will do this for you.

-Any time that you work on yourself, invest in yourself, is never a waste and will only lead to growth.
+Any time that you work on yourself, invest in yourself, it is never a waste and will only lead to growth and true happiness.

 Don’t your children and family deserve a happier, healthier you?

 Don’t you deserve to feel good every day, and not have everything bother you?
 A happy mommy will help foster a happy family and a happy life.
 And isn’t that what we all strive for when we are trying to self-care?

 What is your version of self investment?
 How do you stay happy as a Mommy?
 I would love to hear from you!
 Email me or leave me a comment below. . .